Where EVERY Premier League club needs to strengthen in the summer transfer window

 Huddersfield: Wide forward

 Wes Morgan has been a key part of the greatest period in Leicester’s history, but the 34-year-old is now past his best and can no longer be relied upon as a regular starter.
-With Robert Huth having already departed the King Power Stadium, a new centre-back partner for Harry Maguire was snapped up before the window even opened - and a very good deal it appears to be, too.
-Jonny Evans has joined a Foxes defence that shipped 60 goals in 38 league matches last term, and will bring experience and leadership.
-Claude Puel's issues now lie at the other end of the pitch, and specifically how best to spend the £60m brought in from the sale of Riyad Mahrez to Manchester City.
-A creative wide player is a must.
+With Robert Huth having already departed the King Power Stadium, a new centre-back partner for Harry Maguire (above) should be Claude Puel’s principal target this summer.

 Liverpool: Centre-back

-The signings of Naby Keita and Fabinho will strengthen Liverpool’s midfield next time out, while the attempted acquisition of Nabil Fekir shows Jurgen Klopp is keen to bolster his attacking ranks.

-Perhaps, though, his next move should be at the other end of the field; the mid-season arrival of Virgil van Dijk led to a dramatic upturn in Liverpool’s defensive solidity in 2017/18, and another top-class centre-back could turn a top-four battle into a title challenge next season.
-Dejan Lovren, while better than many give him credit for, remains prone to occasional error-strewn displays and will be fortunate to begin 2018/19 as first choice.
+The mid-season signing of Virgil van Dijk led to a dramatic upturn in Liverpool’s defensive solidity, and another top-class centre-back could turn a top-four battle into a title challenge next season.
+Dejan Lovren (above), while better than many give him credit for, remains prone to the odd error-strewn display and will be fortunate to begin 2018/19 as first choice.

 Manchester City: Holding midfielder